DaisyWu13/RoutesCalculation/README.md

 Here is the demo, containing 10 outputs for the shortest distance and how many the routes is between points.

+The Mian class is the entrance of the demo.

 8.How to use

 The graph pakage is composed of the route algorithm and the graph model, the value in the vertex could be anything.